 Our scheme may be based in secure hospitals, but we are very keen to welcome professional visitors and to show them the work that we are proud to do.

 Medical students and junior doctors are welcome to visit – for a day, a week, a month or more, or anything in between.
 We offer the chance to join us in our work and are very flexible.Clinical and academic placements are offered, with a chance to mix and match the time spent in each area.
-We welcome visitors to Arnold Lodge, The Wells Road Centre and Rampton Hospital.
+All visits are hosted at Arnold Lodge.
+We cannot arrange visits to The Wells Road Centre or to Rampton Hospital.
 Simply email email@example.com for more information.

 If you are interested in learning more about a career in Forensic Psychiatry, follow us on Twitter to hear the latest announcements about forthcoming events, talks and careers fairs and to see us at work.